 Who Is Garmin Varia RTL515 Radar for?

-Garmin Varia RTL515 radar with taillight is a useful gadget for all cyclists that ride in traffic.
+Garmin Varia RTL515 radar with taillight is a useful gadget for all cyclists who ride in traffic.
 It increases the rider’s traffic awareness and, thus, their safety.

 However, you can also use the radar if you commute to and from work on your bike.
 Remember, you must connect it to your bike computer, Garmin Radar display unit, or your smartphone (via the Varia phone app).